-I was asked by the Apostolate for Family Consecration (afc.org), back in 1990, to record a series of commentaries on the last book of the Bible, the Apocalypse (or Book of Revelation).
+I was asked by the Apostolate for Family Consecration (afc.org), back in the 1990s, to record a series of commentaries on the last book of the Bible, the Apocalypse (or Book of Revelation).
 The original tapes were with video, but I recently requested permission to post the audio recordings on my site.
 The AFC generously agreed.
-The ten audio episodes are available below, followed by a second video format of the 5th episode, designed by my webmaster.
+The ten audio episodes are available below, followed by a second version of the 5th episode in video, designed by my webmaster.
 The images are taken from the late 14th century Angers Apocalypse Tapestry, on display in the Musée de la Tapisserie, Château d’Angers, France.

 I obviously claim no infallibility in my interpretation of this mysterious book.
-My only hope was to show that the text can be read in harmony with the rest of Scripture and appreciated as a serious part of Biblical revelation.
-I also wished to show that the symbolic language of the book does not amount to a fictional hallucination, but rather the revelation of a final, terminal dimension of reality lying just beneath the surface of our lives.
+My only hope was to show that the text can be read in harmony with the rest of Scripture and appreciated as a coherent conclusion to the Biblical narrative.
+I also wished to show that despite its strangeness, the symbolic language of the book is hardly a fictional hallucination.
+Rather, it is the revelation of a final, terminal dimension of reality lying just beneath the surface of our lives.
 It sometimes rises closer to consciousness, sometimes retreats.
-But it is always there, just like the imminence of our own death and final destiny.
+But it is always there, as is the imminence of our own death and final destiny.
 “In all you do, remember the end of your life, and then you will never sin.”
 (Sir.
 7, 36)

-As mysterious as was our beginning, so will be the end toward which we all – whether as individuals or as a race – inexorably advance.
-The Apocalypse makes that point with unmistakable emphasis.
-I have more recently addressed this matter here: Protology and Eschatology in Miniature.
-Genesis and Apocalypse are, quite simply, the indispensable bookends to the Biblical story, and the Alpha and Omega of the meaning of human existence.
+As mysterious as was our beginning, so will be our end.
+Towards that consummation we all – both as individuals and as a race – inexorably advance.
+The Apocalypse makes this clear with unmistakable emphasis.
+I have more recently addressed this very matter in the essay: Protology and Eschatology in Miniature.
+The two books of Genesis and the Apocalypse are, quite simply, the indispensable bookends of the Biblical story – the Alpha and Omega of the very meaning of human existence.

-In this age of pre- or post-millennialisms, talk of Raptures and imminent world conflagrations, a final comment is called for.
-Most Protestant, and virtually all Orthodox and Catholic churches happily agree on one principle of Biblical interpretation: namely, that large numbers are normally figurative.
-Accordingly, they adhere to St. Augustine’s view that the thousand-year reign of Christ (Apoc.
-20) is itself symbolic; it merely references the undetermined trajectory of the Church’s history.
+In this age of pre- and post-millennialisms, talk of Raptures and imminent world conflagrations, an important qualification should be made.
+Most mainline Protestant, and virtually all Orthodox and Catholic commentators agree on one principle of Biblical interpretation.
+They hold that Scripture’s big numbers are usually to be taken figuratively.
+In this, they honor St. Augustine’s view that the thousand-year reign of Christ (Apoc.
+20) is symbolic, and simply references the undetermined trajectory of the Church’s long history.
 Through the redemption wrought by Christ, Satan is bound indeed, but not because he has been definitively banished, but in the sense that he no longer blocks the door to heaven.
 That door is now opened, and the population within is increasing by the day.

 Somewhat surprisingly, the Apocalypse has been traditionally understood to serve as a book of comfort.
 But to gain that comfort, one does need to read it through to the end.
 The present meditations are intended to assist us in that rewarding endeavor.